 Krka vs Plitvice: What’s the Perfect Croatian National Park for You?

-Choose Krka If:
+Choose Krka If…

 … You’re looking for a day trip.

-While day trips to Plitvice are sold in Zadar, Split, and other areas on the upper half of Croatia’s coast, it is very far inland–about 3.5 hours from Split according to our guide.
-Krka is much closer to the coast, and therefore more accessible for day trips.
+While day trips to Plitvice are sold in Zadar, Split, and other areas on the upper half of Croatia’s coast, it is very far inland–about 3.5 hours each way from Split, to be exact.

-Krka is also a smaller park, so you won’t feel as though you’re missing much by staying for a day–with the Plitvice Lakes, a day (or really a half day by the time you drive there and back) is barely time for a taste of what it has to offer.
+In Plitvice Lakes National Park, on the other hand, a day (or really a half-day by the time you drive there and back) is barely time for a taste of what it has to offer.

-… You want to swim.
+… You want to swim in the waterfalls.

 Krka allows you to swim in front of its largest waterfall, which is part of the reason for its popularity.

 Krka also has a small “village”, complete with a working blacksmith and loom, demonstrating how the communities that were settled on the river lived before the Industrial Revolution.

 The mill and washing machine are both working and powered by the water of the river–they are quite impressive!

-Choose Plitvice If:
+Choose Plitvice If…

-… You’re looking for a weekend trip.
+… You’re looking for a weekend trip to Krka or Plitvice.

 While Plitvice can get crowded, it’s also enormous–especially around the Upper Lakes, you can find isolated places to take photos (getting an early start or sticking around until after the tour groups leave can help with this, as well).

-Krka has only one trail that is directly near the waterfalls–we walked it (very slowly) in 45 minutes, and the views were nothing compared to those we found wandering around the Plitvice lakes.
+Krka has only one trail that is directly near the waterfalls–we walked it (very slowly) in 45 minutes, and the views were nothing compared to those we found wandering around the Plitvice Lakes.

 Krka or Plitvice: The Final Decision

-Really, if you have the time while in Croatia, don’t bother choosing between Krka vs. Plitvice–seeing both parks would not be a waste of your time, and they are both unforgettable destinations.
+Really, if you have the time while in Croatia, don’t bother choosing between Krka vs Plitvice–seeing both parks would not be a waste of your time, and they are both unforgettable destinations.